OurRevolutionMassachusetts/rcv/README.md

 e = Election(source_file=source_file, vote_cols=vote_cols)

 # load the csv into a data object and reset relevant attrs
+#
-# the "drop_interlopers" arg allows you to kick out votes from people who don't appear in your registration data.
+# *drop_interlopers* allows you to kick out votes from people who don't appear in your registration data.
 # if you want to run ballots both with and without unregistered voters, you'll need to run a separate bootstrap() for
 # each scenario.
-e.bootstrap(drop_interlopers=True)
+Defaults to False
+#
+# *cols_hold_prefs* background: the engine for loading votes assumes that the cols of the CSV hold the candidates, and
+# the rows list the preference for each voter.
+Depending on how the ballot form is structured, data might come in with
+# the preferences as column headers, and the candidates as values.
+For the latter case, set this value to True.
+Defaults
+#
+e.bootstrap(drop_interlopers=True, cols_list_cols_list_preference=False)

 # run the first ballot and report results.
 e.first_ballot()